wulfgarpro/wulfgar.pro/_posts/2020-09-22-tryhackme-thompson.md

 ![id-script-new](/images/posts/penlog_thompson_by_tryhackme/id_script_new.png)

-Start `nc` listener on the attacking machine, specifying expected reverse shell port (4446 in this case):
+Start `nc` listener on the attacking machine, specifying the expected reverse shell port (4446 in this case):

 ```bash
 $ nc -vnlp 4446